It affects all of us, and connection is how we start healing.

 THIS AFFECTS ALL OF US

-This module is not about trying to become experts in the mental health field, nor to diagnose anyone.
+This module is not about trying to diagnose anyone or become experts in the mental health field.

-It’s about opening the conversation—about something both those in prison as well as those in the community, in churches, don’t like to talk about.
-Sadly, it’s not just the mental health itself that afflicts us or those we love.
+It’s about starting a conversation about something both those underground as well as those walking free don’t like to talk about.
+Sadly, it’s not just mental illness that afflicts us and those we love.
 It’s also the shame and isolation of managing it alone, in silence.

 So let’s jump in: